 The RAF sends 26 bombers to lay mines during the night in the North Sea.

 Battle of the Atlantic: Convoy OA 140G departs from Southend, and Convoy OB 140 departs from Liverpool.

 Western Front: Having masterfully led the Allies to focus on Norway, Hitler and the Wehrmacht High Command start assembling troops for Fall Gelb, the invasion of France and the Low Countries.
-The attack will be led by 93 front-line divisions, 10 of them armoured and 6 motorised.
+The attack will be led by 93 front-line divisions, 10 of them armored and 6 motorized.
 The main thrust will be through the Ardennes forest, with a subsidiary decoy thrust to the north through Holland.

 German/Swedish Relations: The Swedes had sent their crown jewels to Norway for safekeeping during the Winter War.
 Now, they open secret talks with the Germans to get them back.

 US Navy: Lieutenant Commander Edward Henry “Butch” O’Hare finishes his flight training at NAS Pensacola, Florida and is assigned to USS Saratoga (CV-3) Fighter Squadron Three (VF-3).

 New Zealand: A New Zealand troop convoy departs from Wellington to Australia.

 Egypt: Prime Minister Chamberlain announces that a British/French combined fleet is in the Mediterranean and en route to Alexandria.

 Holocaust: SS-Hauptsturmführer (captain) Rudolf Höss arrives at Auschwitz prison camp near the town of Oświęcim in western Poland.
 He will be its first commandant.
 His orders are "to create a transition camp for ten thousand prisoners from the existing complex of well-preserved buildings."
 Höss has had experience at the Sachsenhausen concentration camp and is determined to make this new camp run with extreme efficiency.